spuder/spuder.github.io/_posts/2015-09-09-chef-copy-from-network.markdown

 Avoid the temptation to unmount the network share after you have copied your files.
 In my testing, chef could unmount before the file is fully copied.
 The network share will automatically disappear when the chef run ends, and wont be available to other users, nor be visible in 'My Computer'

 Additional Information: [mount](https://docs.chef.io/resource_mount.html)

+Thanks to stevenmurawski in the IRC channel for the suggestion